 Etodolac is a medicine called a non-steroidal anti-inflammatory drug.
 It is also known as 'an NSAID'.

-Before you take etodolac, let your doctor know if you have ever had a bad reaction to any other anti-inflammatory painkiller.
+Before you take etodolac, tell your doctor if you have ever had an allergic reaction to any other anti-inflammatory painkiller.

 |Used for||Relief of pain and inflammation in adults with arthritis|

 Anti-inflammatory painkillers like etodolac are also called non-steroidal anti-inflammatory drugs (NSAIDs), or sometimes just 'anti-inflammatories'.
 Etodolac is prescribed to ease pain and reduce inflammation for people with rheumatic conditions such as osteoarthritis and rheumatoid arthritis.

 Etodolac works by blocking the effect of natural substances in your body, called cyclo-oxygenase (COX) enzymes.
 These enzymes help to make other chemicals in your body, called prostaglandins.
 Some prostaglandins are produced at sites of injury or damage, and cause pain and inflammation.
 By blocking the effect of COX enzymes, fewer prostaglandins are produced, which means pain and inflammation are eased.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking etodolac, it is important that your doctor knows:

 - If you have ever had an allergic reaction to any other NSAID (such as aspirin, naproxen, diclofenac, and indometacin), or to any other medicine.